tml21/libtml-c/doc/tml_bin_install.md

 <a name="WinLink"></a>
 ## Windows installer (32/64 bit) ##

-Download the TML Messaging Suite Windows binary installer and launch it on your Windows target system.
-It supports both, 32 bit and 64 bit Windows systems.
+The TML Messaging Suite Windows binary installer supports both, 32 bit and 64 bit Windows systems.
+Download and and launch it on your Windows target system.
+Follow the instructions.

-Using the wizard based installer you are able to

-- navigate to the next setup wizard page using the “Next” button.
-- navigate to the previous setup wizard page using the “Back” button.
-- terminate the setup wizard session by using the “Cancel” button.

-### Installation step "Welcome page"###
-Welcome & introduction of TML Messaging Suite installer.
-### Installation step "License agreement page"###
-License agreement of TML Messaging Suite.
-### Installation step "Destination folder page"###
-Select the installation destination folder.
-### Installation step "Ready to start installation page"###
-Click `"Next"` to start the installation.
-### Installation step "Installation progress page"###
-Installation progress information.
-### Installation step "Complete page"###
-Now the TML Messaging Suite is ready to be used.

 ## Windows installation content ##
 The installation destination folder contains